 where the twisted tensor product $\otimes^\tau$ is the usual tensor product but equipped with a differential induced by $\tau$.

-Then the model structure on the category of CDG $A$-modules is obtained by transferring the coderived model structure on the category of CDG-comodules over the extended bar construction along the functor $\check{B}A\otimes^\tau -$.
+Then the model structure on the category of CDG $A$-modules is obtained by transferring the coderived model structure on the category of CDG comodules over the extended bar construction along the functor $\check{B}A\otimes^\tau -$.
 This transferred model structure automatically gives them a Quillen adjunction to the coderived model structure on the category of CDG $\check{B}A$-comodules, which is then shown to be a Quillen equivalence.
-This proves an instance of Koszul duality for CDG-algebras and non-conilpotent CDG-coalgebras.
+This proves an instance of Koszul duality for CDG algebras and non-conilpotent CDG coalgebras.

-It is well known that, for any CDG-coalgebra $C$, one can consider the corresponding category of (left) CDG $C$-comodules.
-However, there is also the lesser known notion of (left) curved differential graded contramodule over $C$ (CDG $C$-contramodule), which is obtained by inverting the arrows in the characterization of CDG-modules via hom spaces.
+It is well known that, for any CDG coalgebra $C$, one can consider the corresponding category of (left) CDG $C$-comodules.
+However, there is also the lesser known notion of (left) curved differential graded contramodule over $C$ (CDG $C$-contramodule), which is obtained by inverting the arrows in the characterization of CDG modules via hom spaces.
 Contramodules were studied extensively by Positselski \cite{Positselski2011, Positselski_2022}.
-Just like in the case of CDG-comodules, the category of CDG-contramodules over $C$ can be endowed with a model structure, whose homotopy category is called the contraderived category of CDG $C$-contramodules (see \cite[Section 8.2]{Positselski2011}), and which is denoted $D^\text{ctr}(C\mhyphen contra)$.
+Just like in the case of CDG comodules, the category of CDG contramodules over $C$ can be endowed with a model structure, whose homotopy category is called the contraderived category of CDG $C$-contramodules (see \cite[Section 8.2]{Positselski2011}), and which is denoted $D^\text{ctr}(C\mhyphen contra)$.
 We will refer to this model category structure as the contraderived model structure.
-It was shown by Positselski in \cite[Section 5.2]{Positselski2011} that there is a natural Quillen equivalence between the coderived model structure and the contraderived model structure for any CDG-coalgebra $C$.
+It was shown by Positselski in \cite[Section 5.2]{Positselski2011} that there is a natural Quillen equivalence between the coderived model structure and the contraderived model structure for any CDG coalgebra $C$.
 This phenomenon is known as comodule-contramodule correspondence.
-Moreover, as was proven by Positselski in \cite[Section 6.3]{Positselski2011}, for any DG-algebra $A$, a contraderived version of Koszul duality can be established, identifying the derived category of $A$ with the contraderived category of CDG $BA$-contramodules.
-It is also proven in \cite[Section 6.5]{Positselski2011} that both Koszul duality and comodule-contramodule correspondence are compatible with one another in the sense that, for any DG-algebra $A$, there is a commutative triangle of equivalences of triangulated categories
+Moreover, as was proven by Positselski in \cite[Section 6.3]{Positselski2011}, for any DG algebra $A$, a contraderived version of Koszul duality can be established, identifying the derived category of $A$ with the contraderived category of CDG $BA$-contramodules.
+It is also proven in \cite[Section 6.5]{Positselski2011} that both Koszul duality and comodule-contramodule correspondence are compatible with one another in the sense that, for any DG algebra $A$, there is a commutative triangle of equivalences of triangulated categories

 This compatibility is commonly referred to as Koszul triality.
 It is one of the main goals of this paper to establish a curved, non-conilpotent version of Koszul triality in the framework established by Guan and Lazarev.